2023 Best Mental & Social Health Services Bachelor's Degree Schools in the Southwest Region

 Top Southwest Region Schools for a Bachelor's in Mental & Social Health Services

-Our analysis found Ottawa University - Phoenix to be the best school for mental and social health services students who want to pursue a bachelor’s degree in the Southwest Region .
+Our 2023 rankings named Ottawa University - Phoenix the best school in the Southwest Region for mental and social health services students working on their bachelor’s degree.
 Ottawa University - Phoenix is a fairly small private not-for-profit school located in the city of Phoenix.

-Out of the 9 schools in the Southwest Region that were part of this year’s ranking, Texas A&M University - College Station landed the # 2 spot on the list.
+The excellent bachelor’s degree programs at Texas A&M University - College Station helped the school earn the #2 place on this year’s ranking of the best mental and social health services schools in the Southwest Region .
 Located in the city of College Station, Texas A&M College Station is a public college with a fairly large student population.

 While working on their Bachelor's Degree, mental health services majors at Texas A&M College Station accumulate an average of around $17,353 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $215.